atomiccrocodile/Perpetuation/README.md

 # Perpetuation
-Contains the papers, presentations and other documents of the group's studies and projects
+Contains the papers, presentations and other documents relative to the group's studies and projects.